MrDetonia/Maki/README.md

 Maki uses Python 3.4 with discord.py.
 Install python3.4 and use pip to install asyncio and discord.py.
 To run Maki, simply run bot.py.

+## Required Files
-You will require an account for Maki to use, the logon details for which should be stored in a file called secret.py
+- You will require an account for Maki to use, the logon details for which should be stored in a file called secret.py
+- Maki uses JSON files to store data persistently.
+You do not need to create these files, Maki will make them for you.

 ## License
 Copyright 2016, Zac Herd.